Xeljanz Blood Clotting: Symptoms and Risks

 What Should I Do Next?

-If you or someone you love has suffered blood clots in the lungs after taking Xeljanz, we want to help you.
+If you or someone you love has suffered blood clots in the lungs, been diagnosed with cancer, or experienced serious heart-related injury after taking Xeljanz, we want to help you.
 Contact the defective drug attorneys at GoldenbergLaw for a free evaluation of your case.
 We have over 30 years of experience litigating complex drug injury cases, let us deliver the Gold standard advocacy you deserve.